 Why should I use tables in my resume?

 While not every resume needs tables, they can sometimes help present your resume content in an attractive and easy-to-read way.
-A simple table can make sections like your key qualifications easier to read and more organized.
+A simple table can make sections like your key qualifications easier to read and more organized, ensuring that your resume is parsed correctly by ATS platforms.

 How can I make sure my resume is ATS-friendly?

 If you want to ensure your resume is ATS-friendly, stick to using simple tables and make sure the cells will be read in the right order.
-Alternatively, using a pre-made ATS-friendly resume template can help ensure your resume will be read correctly by an ATS.
+Alternatively, using a pre-made ATS-friendly resume template can help ensure your resume will be read correctly by an ATS during the job search process.

 What are some examples of ATS-friendly resume templates?

 Distinctive Resume Templates offers several ATS-friendly resume templates, such as the Amplify Resume Template, Phoenix Resume Template, and others.
-These templates are designed with ATS compatibility in mind, and use simple tables effectively to present your information clearly and attractively.
+These templates are designed with ATS compatibility in mind, using simple tables effectively to present your information clearly and attractively, making them ideal for job seekers.

 What happens if I use complex tables in my resume?